Post by Joanna on Jul 7, 2016 20:31:22 GMT -5

 Climax, Georgia.
 Climax, Coxsackie, can’t have all the fun.
 In southwestern Georgia, not far from the Florida line, is a once lively little town called Climax.
 The area derived its name because it was the highest point along the railroad between Savannah and the Chattahoochee River.
 Stop by for the Swine Time Festival, held the first Saturday following Thanksgiving, to celebrate all things pig-related.

 Bastardo, Umbria, Italy.
 This little village took its name from a favorite local inn that was started by someone born outside the area.
 Because of this, the inn became known as “the bastard’s inn,” and the rest is history.
 It’s worth stopping by on a day tour while you explore the beautiful region and its other historic towns of Assisi (home of St. Francis) and Perugia.

 Anus, Burgundy, France.
-Coming form Latin and meaning "ring," the little area of Anus has no more than about 20 homes.
+Coming from Latin and meaning “ring,” the little area of Anus has no more than about 20 homes.
 Stop by the café in nearby Fouronnes and order randouille sausage.
-After you've taken your obligatory picture with the road sign, travel to Auxerre, just 30 minutes away, to sample some of the finest Burgundy wine.
+After you’ve taken your obligatory picture with the road sign, travel to Auxerre, just 30 minutes away, to sample some of the finest Burgundy wine.

 Weiner, Arkansas.
 The German immigrants were probably giving the area a compliment when they named it after Vienna, Austria.
 Unfortunately, “w” and “v” have different sounds in English.
 Interestingly enough, the city is known for the Arkansas Rice Festival every October.
 Clearly the people there missed their hot dog calling.